zorbyte/Spile/.github/README.md

 Spile is a Minecraft Java Edition server that will in future sport all the features of other Minecraft servers such as Spigot.
-To make this possible in Deno, rust plugins will be used for resource heavy operations and TypeScript will be used for game logic.
+To make this possible in Deno, Rust plugins and Workers will be used for resource heavy operations and TypeScript will be used for game logic.

 Spile will also be able to be used as a library to make minecraft bots in Deno.
 The server component is a long term project, and the Spile as library features